tanlethanh/hiddos/README.md

 terraform apply
 ```

-After `terraform plan`, it shows ip address of launched instance used to connect ssh from local.
+After `terraform apply`, it shows ip address of launched instance used to connect ssh from local.
 Also, a ssh key will be generated, you need enable key permission

 ```bash
 chmod 400 ./rf_ec2_key.pem